peter88213/nvhelp-de/source/export_menu.rst

 Nach dem Dokumentenexport zum Editieren das Projekt sperren
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This checkbox controls the behavior on opening documents for editing.
+This Auswahlfeld controls the behavior on opening documents for editing.

 - If ticked, *novelibre* will `lock the project
   <basic_concepts.html#projekt-sperre>`__ when launching *Writer* or *Calc*.